alajmo/sake/docs/ansible.md

 You can define dynamic inventories in both Ansible and sake.

 The only difference between sake and Ansible is how hosts belonging to multiple groups work.
-In Ansible you have to create a new group and specify the hosts belonging to it, whereas in sake you simply add a tag to hosts.
+In Ansible you have to create a new group and specify the hosts belonging to it, whereas in sake you simply add a tag to the hosts.

 ## Modules and Idempotency